j-sea/state-machine/README.md

 Without closures, we would just set common guidelines in place for each developer to adhere to so that others don't touch variables they aren't supposed to (like in Python where all information is accessible by everyone else).
 However, developers that don't get the memo may still end up touching data they're not supposed to, introducing a difficult-to-resolve bug as a result.
 You can learn about this on Coursera with their video on [Conceptual Integrity \[5m 22s\]](https://www.coursera.org/lecture/object-oriented-design/1-3-4-conceptual-integrity-AUNUT).
 I highly recommend this video just to get an idea about how teams can coordinate with each other.

 ### How state machines work...
-In this project, our state machine is set up to allow access to **two functions**: one for adding states to it, and another for starting the machine with a specific state.
+In this project, our state machine is set up using Closure Scopes to allow access to only **two functions**: one for adding states to it, and another for switching the machine to a new state.

 ```JavaScript
 var stateMachine = {